activeviam/mac/README.md

 - Overview of structure-related memory footprint
 - Loading and comparing several ActivePivot applications' exported memory dumpFiles

-###  Cube structure

-#### Memory Cube
+### Memory Cube

-This is the main cube, and is the entry point for data investigation.
+MAC is an ActiePivot application composed of a single cube.
 This cube is based on Chunk facts, which atomically contain all the off-heap data used by ActivePivot.
 Some important measures are provided :
 - Off Heap memory footprint
-- On heap memory footprint _(Warning, this measure only aggregates data on chunks, but not all on-heap objects held by ActivePivot on heap are using chunks, do not use this measure to assume total on-heap memory usage by Active Pivot)_
+- On heap memory footprint _(Warning, this measure only aggregates data on chunks, but not all on-heap objects held by ActivePivot are using chunks, do not use this measure to assume total on-heap memory usage by ActivePivot)_
 - Amount/Ratio of free rows in chunks
 - Amount/Ratio of deleted rows in chunks
 - Total direct memory footprint of an application